 To measure the capability, consider the desired culture, and the skills and capability you need to get there.
 This might be particular skills but should also consider an assessment of leadership and their ability to drive and embed the desired culture.
 You can then develop a roadmap to develop those capabilities.

 How long until culture creep typically starts?

 Culture creep is when culture is ‘set’ with some form of positive action but is then not maintained.
-When people see that culture is not being paid attention to – or behaviour that veers too close to the edge is not called out – it can lead them to behaviours that are outside of desired culture.
-While it will always differ, and some leaders may remain champions of culture in certain areas of the organisation, it can fall as quickly as six months.
+When people see that culture is not being paid attention to – or behavior that veers too close to the edge is not called out – it can lead them to behaviors that are outside of desired culture.
+While it will always differ, and some leaders may remain champions of culture in certain areas of the organization, it can fall as quickly as six months.